lynnfaraday/aresmush.com/_root/tutorials/code/remove-field.md

       attribute :favorite_color
     end

-You even made a `favoritecolor` command to set it.
-Some people used that command, so now there are some characters with a `favorite_color` field saved in the database.
+You make some code to set it, and now some characters have a favorite color.

 Now you've decided you don't need favorite color after all.
-You remove it from the class:
+You remove it from the class.

-    class Character < Ohm::Model
-      attribute :favorite_color
-    end

 Everything seems fine, until the next time someone logs in, then bam!

     undefined method `favorite_color=' for #<AresMUSH::Character:0x007fcca57994f0>